What It's Really Like To Have Candida

 But the acne persisted, as did the itching.
 On some nights, the sensation was so acute, that I was kept up scratching myself all over.
 Worst of all, there was no sign of inflammation anywhere except my face.
 I felt helpless and embarrassed to tell anyone, sure that this was all in my head.

-What I learned from Google searching was that candida albicans is a genus of yeast — it’s a fungus — and it typically lives amidst our gut flora in the mouth and intestines.
-Basically everyone has some candida albicans in their gut.
+WWhat I learned from Google searching was that candida albicans is a genus of yeast and it typically lives amidst our gut flora in the mouth and intestines.

-But when the good bacteria in our systems is knocked out (by antibiotics, for instance), candida can start to get out of control.
-As the candida population grows in the body, it weakens the walls of the intestines and goes into the bloodstream, causing a whole host of systems ranging from poor digestion, to joint pain, to anxiety and depression, to weight gain — and, yes, itching all over.
+But when the good bacteria in our systems is knocked out (by antibiotics, for instance), candida could potentially can start to get out of control.
+One theory is that as the candida population grows in the body, it weakens the walls of the intestines and goes into the bloodstream, causing a whole host of systems ranging from poor digestion, to joint pain, to anxiety and depression, to weight gain — and, yes, itching all over.
 (This is called leaky gut).

 I called my doctor, Leo Galland the next day.
 He's an MD who specializes in functional medicine (i.e. looking at the body as a whole), and he told me that my self-diagnosis made sense: prolonged use of strong antibiotics such as Doxycycline can cause candida overgrowth.
 (I recently asked him why so few doctors take candida seriously, and he said, “There are numerous scientific studies on candida allergy, but most doctors never learn about them.”)

 I was taken off the Doxy and given a rigorous regimen of probiotics and antifungal supplements such as coconut oil, grapefruit seed extract and oregano oil.
 I was also encouraged to follow “the candida diet.”